 Your undergraduate degree study options

-Full-time vs. part-time study
+Full-time time study

 If you study part-time, you can reduce your workload to just one or two units per semester.
 Studying part-time is a great way to maintain a healthy work-life balance, especially if you’re busy.
-Part-time study will extend the duration of your course.

 Flexible degrees